 There are several drugs which can be used to treat obesity including: phentermine/topiramate, bupropion/naltrexone, metformin, GLP1 RA (liraglutide, semaglutide, dulaglutide) and tirzepatide.

 Not all people loss weight when given these medicines.
-A few will gain weight, many will loose some weight, and some will loose a lot of weight.
+A few will gain weight, many will lose some weight, and some will lose a lot of weight.
 At this time, we do not know how to predict which medication will be most effective in an individual person.

 The Synergy of Diet, Exercise, and Medications